oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/ThemedButton/styles.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Common/ThemedButton/styles.ts)

-This file contains two styled components, `Container` and `ThemeContainer`, which are used to style buttons in the Alephium Web3 project.
+This file contains two styled components, `Container` and `ThemeContainer`, which are used to style buttons in the Oxygenium Web3 project.

 The `Container` component is a `motion.div` styled component that accepts a `$variant` prop.
 It sets the display to flex, aligns items to the center, and justifies content to the start.
 It also sets the position to relative, height to 40px, padding to 0, line-height to 0, letter-spacing to -0.2px, font-size to 16px, and font-weight to 500.
 It also sets the text-align to center and applies a transition effect to color, background, box-shadow, and border-radius.